 - Structured Data is the enriched code on your web page that helps search engines understand what's on your page

-- Schema.org iis the global standard of structuring the data.
+- Schema.org is the global standard for structuring the data.
 Google recommends that you use Schema.org when developing your structured data.

 - Rich Results are normal Google results with extra information: pricing, review stars, and image or things like that.

-There are two recommended ways to add Structured Data to your page.
+There are two recommended ways to add Structured Data to your page: using JSON-LD, or using Microdata.
 The good news is, you don't have to know how to code to use Schema.org – it's a simple matter of adding the right vocabulary to HTML microdata.

 <h1>Nike Running Shoe</h1>